bajamircea/bajamircea.github.io/_posts/2018-06-28-linked-lists-examples.markdown

 # Single linked lists

 Single linked lists have a `ForwardIterator`.
-They might offer constant time access to the front and `push_back`.
+They might offer constant time access to the back and `push_back`.
 They do not offer `pop_back` because it requires linear list traversal.

 ## Single linked basic

-A single linked basic list is a linear list, with a minimalistic header and iterator.
+A single linked basic list is linear, with a minimalistic header and iterator.
+The end iterator is just a `nullptr` value.

 ![Single linked basic](/assets/2018-06-28-linked-lists-examples/01-single-basic.png)

 It does not offer offer constant time access to the back and `push_back`.

-This is a good candidate for a `std::forward_list` implementation (i.e. a list with minimalistic memory usage).
+This is a good candidate for a `std::forward_list` implementation.
+Also it's a list with minimalistic memory usage (for a linked list).

 ## Single linked circular